 - Fine - Raised areas are sharp and distinct.

 - Very fine - Coin is nearly perfect with just a little wear on the higher points of the design.

 - Mint state - Coin is in the same state as it was struck.

 Sample Values for 1943 Steel Pennies

-The best way to determine how much your steel penny is worth is to have it appraised.
+The best way to determine how much your steel penny is worth is to have it appraised by a qualified professional.
 However, its only worth appraising if you suspect it may be valuable.
 You can get an idea about the value by comparing sales of similar coins:

 1943: A Fascinating Year for Pennies